brandur/sorg/content/articles/http-transactions.md

-Because jobs are inserted into the staging table from within a transaction, its _isolation_ property (ACID's "I") guarantees that they're not visible to any other transaction until after the committing transaction commits.
+Because jobs are inserted into the staging table from within a transaction, its _isolation_ property (ACID's "I") guarantees that they're not visible to any other transaction until after the inserting transaction commits.
 A staged job that's rolled back is never seen by the enqueuer, and doesn't make it to the job queue.